Retirement Investment Options

 Index, ETF, or sector investing casts too wide of a net – it’s like fishing in a heavily polluted waterway.
 Sure you may find something edible when you pull in your net, but God help you if you're hoping on eating everything else that you dredge up.

-So why not "invest" via an actively managed mutual fund?
-Due to overtrading, fees and expenses, and the short term mindset of fund managers who simply have too much money to manage to ever excel over the long term, in any given year, the majority of all mutual funds underperform even the indexes.
+Well, let's see . . .
+Due to overtrading, fees and expenses, the short term performance mindset of the money management industry, and the fact that fund managers simply have way too much money to manage effectively, in any given year, the majority of all mutual funds underperform their benchmark indexes (i.e. the market as a whole).

 Translation: in up years, you'll make less than the market and in down years you'll lose more.